Global human rights defenders stream

 As a result of their human rights work, HRDs may face unique circumstances that officers will need to take into account when assessing eligibility.
 See below for considerations around durable solutions, and the inability or unwillingness of the HRD to avail themselves of the protection of their country and seek to establish permanent residence in Canada.
 See also section 96(a) of the Immigration and Refugee Protection Act and paragraph 139(1)(c) of the Regulations.

-If a negative decision is made, the migration office notifies the refugee(s) and the UNHCR.
-The UNHCR will notify FLD and PD.
+If a negative decision is made, the migration office notifies the refugee(s) and the UNHCR, PD, or FLD, as the case may be.

 For more information on final decisions, consult Resettlement: Final decision.